obi1kenobi/cargo-semver-checks/README.md

 The `cargo_semver_check` name is reserved on crates.io but all its versions are intentionally yanked.
 Please use the `cargo-semver-checks` crate instead.

+### License

+Available under the Apache License (Version 2.0) or the MIT license, at your option.

+Copyright 2022-present Predrag Gruevski
+The present date is determined by the timestamp of the most recent commit in the repository.